 Sustainable ‘shore power’ in seaports

-The shore power marine vessels grant scheme provides financial support for the construction of shore power facilities in Dutch seaports.
+The ‘Temporary Grant Scheme on Shore Power for Seagoing Ships 2024-2026’ provides financial support for the construction of shore power facilities in Dutch seaports.
 This significantly reduces the environmental impact of seagoing vessels and ports.
 Moored seagoing vessels can then be connected to a (quieter and cleaner) quayside electricity facility, and no longer have to use their own polluting diesel generators on board for their energy consumption.

 In short